 Only 65 percent of women in South Asia know how to read, so being a 45-year-old who couldn’t read was not so uncommon.
 Yet Siddhi kept quiet about her dream of being able to read.
 After all, nobody could help her, and she was ashamed to admit her inability.

 Classes Give Opportunity to Learn

-One day, Siddhi heard news that the local Gospel for Asia Women’s Fellowship was going to start a literacy class for the women of the village.
+One day, Siddhi heard news that the local Gospel for Asia (GFA) Women’s Fellowship was going to start a literacy class for the women of the village.
 Excitement welled within her as she headed toward her first class.
-Finally her dream would be realized.
+Finally, her dream would be realized.

 When she began the classes, Siddhi didn’t know even a single letter of the alphabet, but that quickly changed.
 The classes were held twice a month, and she attended faithfully.
 Any spare time Siddhi had at home was devoted to learning the alphabet and practicing her reading.